liatrio/cfn-changeset-reporter/README.md

 | `report` | The generated report content |
 | `changeset-name` | Name of the changeset that was analyzed |
 | `changeset-status` | Status of the changeset (CREATE_COMPLETE, CREATE_FAILED, etc.) |

+## Sample Report Features

+The generated report includes:

+### Resource Grouping and Color Coding

+Resources are grouped and color-coded by their impact:

+- 🔴 **Resources requiring replacement** - Highest impact changes that will create new resources
+- 🟡 **Resources modified in-place** - Medium impact changes that modify existing resources
+- 🟢 **New resources** - Resources being added for the first time

+### Replacement Detail Analysis

+For resources that require replacement:

+- Identifies and highlights the specific property changes causing the replacement
+- Marks properties with `⚠️` when they trigger resource recreation
+- Shows whether replacement is conditional or always required

 ## Development